zorrodg/holidays-scraper/README.md

-# colombian-holidays-scraper
+# holidays-scraper
-Get Colombian holidays as a REST API
+Get holidays as a REST API